sib-swiss/single-cell-training/docs/index.md

 Each block has practical work involved.
 Some more than others.
 The practicals are subdivided into chapters, and we'll have a (short) discussion after each chapter.
 All answers to the practicals are incorporated, but they are hidden.
 Do the exercise first by yourself, before checking out the answer.
 If your answer is different from the answer in the practicals, try to figure out why they are different.

 ### Asking questions
-During lectures, you are encouraged to raise your hand if you have questions (if in-person), or use the Zoom functionality (if online).
+During lectures, you are encouraged to raise your hand if you have questions (if in-person), or use the "raise hand" Zoom functionality (if online).
 Find the buttons in the participants list ('Participants' button):

 <figure>
   <img src="assets/images/zoom_icons.png" width="300"/>